SilverDove/Studio_Ghibli_Website/README.md

  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Home%20Page.jpg)

  ### Movies
- The user has access to three movie articles where they can see information about the movie, a sum up of the story and an analysis.
+ The user has access to three movie articles where they can see information about the movie, a sum-up of the story and analysis.
 The user can listen to the movie main theme and watch the trailer.

   **Princess Mononoke**
  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Princess%20Mononoke.png)